 EDF Group results 2015 – highlights for EDF Energy in UK

-Please follow this link to the EDF Group media release relating to the worldwide Group’s Annual Results for 2015 which have been published this morning.
+EDF Group media have released the worldwide Group’s Annual Results for 2015 which have been published this morning.
 These relate to the performance of the entire EDF Group, and include a summary of EDF Energy’s performance in the UK.

 EDF Energy will provide a detailed breakdown of how each part of its business has performed when it publishes its annual segmented accounts later this year.